WICG/attribution-reporting-api/AGGREGATION_SERVICE_TEE.md

 report submitted for aggregation to check for batch disjointness, that is, that batches are not overlapping.
 Instead, each aggregatable report will be assigned a shared ID.
 This ID is generated from the combined data
-points: reporting origin, source site, target site, and scheduled report transmission time, rounded down to the hour.
+points: reporting origin, target site, and scheduled report transmission time, rounded down to the hour.

 The aggregation service will enforce that all aggregatable reports with the same ID must be included in the same batch.
 Conversely, if more than